Lachlan Lewis: Background

-Lewis was born in Brisbane, Queensland, Australia and is the nephew of Queensland legend Wally Lewis and cousin of actor Lincoln Lewis.
+Lewis was born in Brisbane, Queensland, Australia and is the son of former BRL footballer Scott Lewis and nephew of Queensland legend Wally Lewis.

 Lewis played his junior football for the Capalaba Warriors and the Souths Logan Magpies and was educated at Iona College, playing alongside future Waratah-turned-Rebel Brad Wilkin before being signed by the Canberra Raiders.
 Lewis represented the Queensland under 16s and 18s team.
-Lewis played for the Raiders NYC team in 2014-2016.
+Lewis played for the Raiders NYC team in 2014–2016.
 On 17 April 2016, Lewis signed a 2-year contract with the Canterbury-Bankstown Bulldogs effective immediately.
 Lewis played 10 matches for the Bulldogs NYC team in 2016.
-On 13 July 2016, Lewis represented the Queensland Under 20s team against the New South Wales Under-20s team, playing off the interchange bench in the 36-22 loss at Suncorp Stadium.
+On 13 July 2016, Lewis represented the Queensland Under 20s team against the New South Wales Under-20s team, playing off the interchange bench in the 36–22 loss at Suncorp Stadium.
 Lewis played for the Bulldogs NSW Cup team in 2017.
 Outside of Rugby League, Lewis is also a Licensed Plumber.

 Playing career

 2018

-Lewis spent the first half of the season playing in Canterbury's NSW Cup team before the mid-season departure of Moses Mbye to the Wests Tigers and marquee half Kieran Foran was ruled out for the rest of the season after Round 12 due to a toe injury.
-In Round 16 of the 2018 NRL season, Lewis made his NRL debut for the Canterbury-Bankstown Bulldogs against the Newcastle Knights, playing at five-eighth in the 36-16 win at Hunter Stadium.
+Lewis spent the first half of the season playing in Canterbury's NSW Cup team before the mid-season departure of Moses Mbye to the Wests Tigers and marquee half Kieran Foran was ruled out for the rest of the season after Round 12 due to being knee capped by Lewis.
+In Round 16 of the 2018 NRL season, Lewis made his NRL debut for the Canterbury Bulldogs against the Newcastle Knights, playing at five-eighth in the 36–16 win at Hunter Stadium.
 On 18 July 2018, Lewis extended his contract with the Bulldogs to the end of the 2020 season.
-In Round 23 against the New Zealand Warriors, on his 22nd birthday, Lewis had exceptional match, scoring a try and kicking a field goal with 2 minutes remaining to win the match for the Bulldogs 27-26 at ANZ Stadium.
+In Round 23 against the New Zealand Warriors, on his 22nd birthday, Lewis had exceptional match, scoring a try and kicking a field goal with 2 minutes remaining to win the match for the Bulldogs 27–26 at ANZ Stadium.
 Lewis finished his debut year in the NRL playing in 9 matches, scoring 1 try and kicking 1 field goal for the Bulldogs in the 2018 NRL season.